 SEE THE PICS: Truck driver recounts night he woke to flames

-The freight truck driver whose semi trailer carrying more than a tonne of cane mulch caught fire just after midnight Thursday has spoken out.
+The freight truck driver whose semi trailer carrying more than 24 tonnes of cane mulch caught fire just after midnight Thursday has spoken out.

 Paul Karlish was fast asleep after a hard day's work when his neighbour ran to the front of his house with garden hoses yelling "your truck's on fire!"